 Neither Left nor Right can comprehend the crisis in representative democracy that has accompanied the rise of the political class.
 Both believe the political system works well providing their section of the political class holds power, no matter how unrepresentative of the public they may be.

 Political representation should be restored as a vocation of service to the public, undertaken for short periods of time by citizens who have real jobs before and after their time in parliament.
 Political representation is not a ‘career’.

 Australia is an independent country with a history of dependence on northern hemisphere powers for security.
-This dependence came with a heavy human cost in Gallipoli, France, Vietnam and Iraq; it wrought deep social division and fuelled our debilitating and still self-defeating ‘cultural cringe’.
+This dependence brought with it a heavy human cost in Gallipoli, France, Vietnam and Iraq; it wrought deep social division and fuelled our debilitating and still self-defeating ‘cultural cringe’.